turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-3-routing-diagram-and-tests.md

 ### Favourited Location Service (FLS)

-- [x] FLS3-1: It should call findByIdAndDelete on the FavouritedLocation model with the correct argument
+- [x] FLS3-1: It should call findOneAndDelete on the FavouritedLocation model with the correct arguments
 - [x] FLS3-2: It should return undefined where a deleted doc is returned
 - [x] FLS3-3: It should throw HTTPError with status of 404 where no deleted doc is returned
 - [x] FLS3-4: It should throw an error where findByIdAndDelete fails